kranzky/insoluble/folly.md

 "Such a boring, austere delivery," Lloyd responded, clearly unimpressed with the so-called explanation they had received.
 As the group continued their exploration, they stumbled upon a peculiar room filled with an assortment of strange equipment and peculiar patterns.
 Jenny, still feeling uneasy, reluctantly followed the group in, her frustration and discomfort growing with every step.

-Exposition;9:UNEASE UNCOVER MYSTERIOUS SECRETS GROWS

-Their unease grew as they struggled to uncover the mysterious secrets hidden within this peculiar room, the strange equipment casting eerie shadows on the walls.
-"I don't like this one bit," Jenny muttered under her breath, her nerves fraying with each passing moment.

-Exposition;10:UNUSUAL SMELLS LABYRINTH-LIKE LABORATORY MYSTERIOUS

-The unusual smells that had permeated the labyrinth-like laboratory seemed to be even stronger in this room, adding to the mysterious atmosphere that surrounded them.
-Lloyd and the group couldn't shake the feeling that they were being watched, as if some unseen presence lingered in the shadows.

 The untouched art gave off a stupid taste, split into halves.
 In a nearby alcove, Arthur had moved behind a counter, trying to avoid conversation with the others.

 ---